 In other cases, you might want to make sure that every constituent gets a particular group, tag, or other category assigned.
 To do this, pick a field you know will always be present (for example, first name, and then add a few defaults):

 Connecting multi-valued Wufoo fields to multi-valued LGL fields

-It is quite common for Wufoo forms to have multiple values, either as drop-down menus or multiple-choice selections.
-These fields can be mapped cleanly to any LGL field that also supports menus (they can be mapped to any field, actually, but we recommend linking them up to known values in LGL if possible).
-For instance, you might collect information about a volunteer’s interests through a form, and you could map each of those values to a corresponding value in a custom LGL category, like “Volunteer Interest”.
+It is quite common for Wufoo forms to have multiple values, either as dropdown menus or multiple-choice selections.
+These fields can be mapped cleanly to any LGL field that also supports menus (they can be mapped to any field, actually, but we recommend linking them up to known values in LGL, if possible).
+For instance, you might collect information about a volunteer’s interests through a form, and you would also be able to map each of those values to a corresponding value in a custom constituent category in LGL, such as “Volunteer Interest”.

-- The first step in this process is to make sure we have a Volunteer Interest category.
-You can set that up on the Menu Items page in LGL, and then add the appropriate values.
+- The first step in this process is to make sure you have a Volunteer Interest category.
+You can set that up on the Settings > Menu Items page in LGL, and then add the appropriate values.

 - Then, when mapping the fields from your volunteer signup form, you can connect the form choices to the LGL Volunteer Interest values by adding a "Map values" rule:

 - For good measure, you can also set a default so that these constituents will be added to the Volunteer group: